 - Ideal For: Families, professionals, students

-Turin is among the more affordable large cities in Italy.
-The estimated monthly costs for a family of four are approximately €3,143, excluding rent, while a single person’s estimated monthly costs are around €1,475, excluding rent.
-Rent for a one-bedroom apartment in the city center averages around €700 per month.
+Turin is one of the more affordable large cities in Italy.
+A family of four can expect to spend about €3,143 per month, not including rent.
+A single person’s monthly costs are around €1,475, also excluding rent.
+Rent for a one-bedroom apartment in the city center is about €700 per month.

 - Population: Approximately 197,000